-Wisconsin town rejoices after missing teen found alive
+Wisconsin girl missing since parents’ October deaths found

 Jayme went missing on Oct.
 15 after police discovered someone had broken into the family’s home outside Barron and fatally shot her parents, James and Denise Closs.
 Jayme was nowhere to be found, with the Barron County Sheriff’s Department describing her as likely abducted.

-Barron County Sheriff Chris Fitzgerald said in November that he kept similar cases in the back of his mind as he worked to find Jayme, including the abduction of Elizabeth Smart, who was taken from her Salt Lake City home in 2002, when she was 14 years old.
+Barron County Sheriff Chris Fitzgerald said in November that he kept similar cases in the back of his mind as he worked to find Jayme, including the abduction of Elizabeth Smart, who was 14 when she was taken from her Salt Lake City home in 2002.
 She was rescued nine months later with the help of two witnesses who recognized her abductors from an “America’s Most Wanted” episode.

 “I have a gut feeling she’s (Jayme’s) still alive,” Fitzgerald said at the time.